raissalkp/NFC-Enabled-Student-Card-System/README.md

 `git clone https://github.com/raissalkp/NFC-Enabled-Student-Card-System`

-#### Setup and Installation

-1.  **Environment Preparation**: Ensure Python 3.x is installed on your system, along with all necessary libraries listed in the `requirements.txt` file (assumed to be included in your project repository).

-2.  **Hardware Connections**: Connect your NFC/RFID reader and I2C LCD display to your Raspberry Pi or similar device according to the provided schematics.
+### Software Dependencies

+Install Python libraries or dependencies in a `requirements.txt` file for easy installation using `pip install -r requirements.txt` or `sudo pip3 install -r requirements.txt`.

+### Setup System
+To set up hardware:
+* Connect the GPIO Extension Board to the Raspberry Pi
+* Connect Extension Board to breadboard
+* For the RFID RC522:
+  * connect GND to GND (-)
+  * connect SDA to CEO
+  * connect SCk to SCLK
+  * connect MOSI to MOSI
+  * connect MISO to MISO
+  * connect GND to GND
+  * connect RST to GPIO25
+  * connect 3.3v -- 3.3v
+* Connect the buzzer to pin 27 + and - and connect + to GPIO19
+* For the LCD:
+  * connect GND to GND
+  * connect VCC TO 5v
+  * connect SDA to SDA
+  * connect SCL to SCL
+* For the relay module
+  * connect VCC to 3.3v
+  * connect GND to GND
+  * connect IN to GPIO26
+  * connect COM to a 12VDC input
+  * connect NC to the solenoid lock
+  * connect the solenoid lock to 12VDC input

+To set up software:
+* Install Raspberry Pi on an SD card
+* Insert SD card into Raspberry Pi
+* Connect all the necessary peripherals i.e. mouse, keyboard, monitor, power supply
+* Connect to network
+* Install pip through command line `sudo apt install python3-dev python3-pip`
+* Install spidev `sudo pip3 install spidev`
+* Install RC522 library `sudo pip3 install mfrc522`
+* Enable I2C and SPI communications through Raspberry Pi configuration

+#### Execute System

-3.  **Running the Main Application**: Navigate to the project directory and execute the `main.py` script to initiate the access control, attendance tracking and adding a student to the system:
+1. **Running the Main Application**: Navigate to the project directory and execute the `main.py` script to initiate the access control, attendance tracking and adding a student to the system:
 `python main.py`
-4. **Running the Top-Up Application**: Navigate to the project directory and execute the `top_up.py` script to initiate the top up of the balance:`python top_up.py`
+2. **Running the Top-Up Application**: Navigate to the project directory and execute the `top_up.py` script to initiate the top up of the balance:`python top_up.py`

-5. **Running the Parking System Application**: Navigate to the project directory and execute the `parking_sys.py` script to initiate the parking system:`python parking_sys.py`
+3. **Running the Parking System Application**: Navigate to the project directory and execute the `parking_sys.py` script to initiate the parking system:`python parking_sys.py`
+4. All applications can also be executed by opening the IDE Thonny, locating the directory and running it through the IDE.

 ### System Structure